1. General Information

 Staging Area

-Edit Via the Web Interface
+Editing via the Web Interface

 Working on a Checkout of the Git Repository

 (!)
-What is being described here are only the basics.
+What is being described here is only the basics.
 The checkouts are completely valid Git repositories and can (and want to) be treated as such.
 Consult the Git documentation about how to shuffle around with branches, how to rename files, how to add arbitrary data files, and so on.

 Identifying Yourself